DEMOGRAPHY & SOCIAL INEQUALITY

 In addition to teaching social demography courses in the regular bachelor and master programmes offered by the WiSo Faculty (such as ‘Sociology and Social Research’ or ‘Health Economics’), the members of the Key Research Initiative are also involved in two more specifically targeted programmes:

 - Double Master's Programme in Demography and Social Inequality: With this opportunity students benefit from the expertise of two top-ranking universities.
 They spend one year studying at the University of Cologne and one year at the University of Groningen in the Netherlands and will graduate with two master’s degrees: Master of Science in Sociology and Social Research and Master of Science in Population Studies.

 - NRW Doctoral Programme „GROW“ - Gerontological Research On Well-Being: GROW aims at identifying factors that hinder or promote well-being of people up to their senior years in North Rhine-Westphalia (NRW) to subsequently develop measures of improvement and/or maintenance of their status quo.
 All relevant projects are meant to contribute to an age-friendly culture in NRW and are based on a life course perspective.

-scientific community in Germany and abroad.
+A main transfer activity of this Key Research Initiative is the production of large-scale data infrastructures for the scientific community in Germany and abroad.
 Two major products are:

 - the German Family Panel (pairfam), which will be enhanced through the Family Demographic Panel (FReDA)